department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/conversation-guide.md

 How sure are you that these benefits *would apply* if your salary was around $90,000?

 - *(Could probe)* How certain are you that you *don't qualify for more benefits*?
-- Is there anything that might change the income number that you use here? *(e.g., deductions)*
+- Is there anything that might affect the income number that you use here? *(e.g., deductions)*

 What if your salary was around $100,000? *(RECORD)*